 • Make sure you use, at the absolute minimum, 2 cloves of garlic for a meal

 • If you like the taste of raw garlic, throw the garlic in last before serving your meal.

 • Add garlic to everything you possible can.

 • Use THIS tool to peel the garlic, you will thank me later.

-• Use a “Slapper Chopper” (like THIS one) to chop your garlic.
+• Use a “Slapper Chopper” to chop your garlic.
 It’s quicker and it won’t leave that garlic smell on your hands.

 The Cuisinart chopper is my favorite garlic tool.
 I hate chopping garlic because of the lingering smell it leaves on the fingertips.
 The green tool from OXO is one of the best garlic peelers ever.
 It removes the skin of the garlic clove with minimal effort.
 Both are found on amazon.